datacite/homepage/source/jobopportunities.html.md

 Requirements
 ---

-- Based in an EMEA timezone, preferably in Europe.
 - Proven experience as a Full stack Developer.
 - Proficiency with fundamental front-end technologies, HTML/CSS/Javascript
 - 3+ years of experience with server-side languages such as Ruby, Python, Java or .NET